uuidjs/uuid/README_js.md

 - Version 3 (namespace, MD5) - Like version 5, above, but with a poorer hash algorithm

 **Unsure which one to use?** Use version 4 (random) unless you have a specific need for one of the other versions.
 See also [this FAQ](https://github.com/tc39/proposal-uuid#faq).

-**Are you using React Native?** If you are using this library from React Native, you need to add a polyfill for `crypto.getRandomValues`.
-We recommend using [`react-native-get-random-values`](https://github.com/LinusU/react-native-get-random-values#readme).

 ### Create Version 4 (Random) UUIDs